YAML Tags, Anchors, and Advanced Features with yaml12

 Serializing custom Python objects

-You can opt into rich types by tagging your own objects on emit and supplying a handler on parse.
+You can opt into richer domain types by tagging your own objects on emit and supplying a handler on parse.
 Here is a round-trip for a dataclass:

 from dataclasses import dataclass, asdict